 Loads on silo walls and hoppers due to vertical components of seismic actions

-The seismic action due to the vertical component should be considered by a scaling factor sc given in Formula (5.12), applied to the frictional pressures pwf, the vertical pressures pvf and the horizontal pressures phf for vertical silo walls, silo hoppers and silo bottoms, calculated according to prEN 1991-1-4:2021, 7, 8 and 9.
+The seismic action due to the vertical component should be considered by a scaling factor sc given in Formula (5.12), applied to the frictional pressures pwf, the vertical pressures pvf and the horizontal pressures phf for vertical silo walls, silo hoppers and silo bottoms, calculated according to EN 1991-1-4:-1, Clauses 7, 8 and 9.

 βsc=1+Srv (T1v)g (5.12)

-where Srv is the ordinate of the reduced spectrum at period T1v as defined in prEN 1998-1-1:2022, 6.4.1(6).
+where Srv is the ordinate of the reduced spectrum at period T1v as defined in EN 1998-1-1:—2, 6.4.1(6).

 Superposition with hydrostatic pressure